ChristianSi/lytspel/files.md

 This directory contains the Python package which actually converts text fragments and documents into Lytspel, as well as its web interface.
-The "static" subdirectory contains static files used for the web app (such as CSS files), the "templates" subdirectory contains HTML templates (in [Jinja2](http://jinja.pocoo.org/docs/2.10/) syntax) for the web app.
+The "static" subdirectory contains static files used for the web app (such as CSS and JavaScript files), the "templates" subdirectory contains HTML templates (in [Jinja2](http://jinja.pocoo.org/docs/2.10/) syntax) for the web app.

+## samples Directory

+This directory contains the tradspell version of a few sample texts.
+The corresponding Lytspel version is dynamically created by the web app; or you can generate it yourself by passing one (or more) of these files as argument(s) to the `lytspel` command-line script.

 ## scripts Directory